 Responsibilities include but are not limited to:

-- Writing press releases and pitching to media
+- News tracking and pitching stories to media

-Applicants must be at least junior level marketing, journalism or communications majors with some experience in news and feature writing.
+Junior level or above, in marketing, journalism or communication-related majors, with solid news/feature writing skills, ability to work on multiple projects, and knowledge of web and social media outreach.
 All applicants must provide writing samples.
 Must be proficient in Word, PowerPoint and Excel.

 "Forget all of those horror stories you have heard about internships, the Parents as